mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Main Mission picks-up a distress beacon.
 It is estimated that the mayday source is 500,000km from the Factory, on the edge of the C Zone – about 6 hours at Thrust 2.
 The characters are sent to investigate, taking LFC101 as the rescue craft.

-As the characters approach the distress location they find a yacht (of the type found on page 126 of the Traveller rules) without any forward momentum but revolving on its own axis at a rate of one revolution per minute.
+As the characters approach the distress location they find a yacht (of the type found on #TODO page 126 of the Traveller rules) without any forward momentum but revolving on its own axis at a rate of one revolution per minute.
 A survey shows that the yacht has an impact on its port side; not a missile or a laser burn, but caused by a collision with a large object.
 The impact was enough to damage the power plant and M drive, and in trying to correct the course the pilot has killed the thrust and somehow sent the ship into its dizzying spin.

 The yacht is carrying eight passengers: the wayward children and their friends of a Sonarese industrial tycoon who had chartered the yacht for a tour of the outer clusters and Geddes, the innermost of the Sonara system gas giants.

 The damage was caused by a collision with a 50 ton asteroid.
 The asteroid was inert, but the yacht’s pilot is one of the tycoon’s daughters and she is inexperienced.
-The yacht’s navigation programmes are sub-standard for this region of the belt and, although collisions are rare, this part of the solar system is filled with all kinds of unpredictable natural debris.
+The yacht’s navigation programs are sub-standard for this region of the belt and, although collisions are rare, this part of the solar system is filled with all kinds of unpredictable natural debris.

 The characters have a number of objectives.